ssjavadpour/iam_farmer/README.md

 ##API Design
 When thinking about making APIs, there are a few perspectives we need to consider :
 1- The data the front end needs - something as simple as a data query - GET
-2- The processing tha needs to happen on server side and results rendered to front end - probably also GET?
+2- The processing that needs to happen on server side and results rendered to front end - probably also GET?
+Depends on specific fxn
-3- The data that needs to get saved into the backend - we need POST and PUT APIs
+3- The data that needs to get saved into the backend -  POST and PUT APIs

 ##iam_farmer